Skip to content

 </array>

-The library reports a Kermit error during backgrounder.start() for any task id missing from this list — failing close to the cause rather than at first schedule().
+The library logs an error during backgrounder.start() for any task id missing from this list — failing close to the cause rather than at first schedule().

 Local development override